diaconesq/EnumerableExtensions/README.md

 ## Copyright

+From the author's blog:

+> The code is all MIT License, meaning you can do with it what you like.
+I request that you let me know if it’s useful to you, but there’s no requirement.

-Copyright � 2014, Jim Mischel
+Copyright © 2014, Jim Mischel

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal